 Spear Phishing is a targeted attack, like Phishing comes from a trusted source; however, it appears to come from someone with authority in your organization.
 Sophisticated groups seeking financial gain or industry specific secrets generally perpetrate spear phishing.

 "Vishing" is social engineering using the telephone.
-A voice message is left asking you to provide credit card or bank information or other personally identifiable information.
+A voice message is left asking you to provide credit card or other personally identifiable information, or a person calls and claims to be from "Microsoft" or something similar, calling about the security of your computer.
 This technique takes advantage of peoples familiarity and trust in our telephone systems.

 VoIP, Voice over IP, are telephones that use the Internet to transmit the call and are more easily exploited by hackers.
 As with other forms of social engineering, stay cautious.
-If in doubt, call or visit the institution requesting personally identifiable information.
+If in doubt, call or visit the institution requesting personally identifiable information or access to your computer.